melezhik/outhentix/README.md

 Result - not verified

-\`begin:' \`end:' markers decorate text blocks content.
+`begin:`, `end:` markers decorate text blocks content.

 Markers should not be followed by any text at the same line.

 ## Don't forget to close the block ...

-Be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else parser will remain in a \`text block' mode till the end of the file, which is probably not you want:
+Be aware if you leave "dangling" `begin:` marker without closing `end:` somewhere else parser will remain in a _text block_ mode till the end of the file, which is probably not you want:

 DSL code: